hermanschaaf/allrgb/README.md

 ```

 If we repeat this process in a loop for every color, we have a program that fills a png image with every color :)

+#### Final word

+Change the parameters.
+Try different constraints.
+Expirement, make your own, and if you get stuck, ask questions!
+You can find me at [@ironzeb](https://twitter.com/ironzeb), or read my blog at (IronZebra)[http://ironzebra.com].

+Personally, I'm going to print one of these [onto a canvas](http://canvaspop.com) very soon!